jphillips28/my-next14-app-demo/README.md

 # My Next.js 14 App Test Drive w/ Prisma.Postrges CRUD Operations
-I'm taking the new Next.js 14 release for a test drive.
+I'm taking the new Next.js 14 release for a test drive, along with a Prisma O/RM and a backing PostgreSQL database.

 ### Future Bonus:
 The `docker-compose.yml` is a good template for quickly standing up a locally containerized sand-box environment for development.